 139 fixed-point bird utilisation surveys (BUS) were undertaken between 2016 and 2019.
-The BUS has been designed with reference to State Code 23: Wind Farm Development, Planning Guidelines (Queensland Government, June 2018).
-The survey was undertaken with consideration of relevant Forest Wind Bird and Bat Utilisation Survey FWH-01 seasons (migratory period) and also a Before and After Control Impact (BACI) design, which continues during and post-construction to assess impacts.
+The BUS assessments have been designed with reference to State Code 23: Wind Farm Development, Planning Guidelines (Queensland Government, June 2018).
+The survey was undertaken with consideration of relevant seasons (migratory period) and also a Before and After Control Impact (BACI) survey design, which continues during and post-construction to assess impacts.
 The BACI design includes reference sites placed at a sufficient distance from the proposed turbine locations to obtain data outside of the zone of influence of the turbines (State Code 23, June 2018).

-The BUS are fixed-time point counts undertaken over a 20 minute period using a methodology adapted from Reynolds et al. (1980) and Biosis (2016).
+The BUS are fixed-time point counts undertaken over a 20 minute period using a method adapted from Reynolds et al. (1980) and Biosis (2016).
 Point count locations are selected to provide sufficient representation of turbine locations across the entire wind farm.
-The following is recorded:
+The following was recorded: